 - The fees payable to the Trustee-Manager are primarily used to defray the Trustee-Manager’s expenses (for example, director’s fees payable to the Directors of the Trustee-Manager, as well as certain statutory and administrative costs incurred by the Trustee-Manager).
 This results in substantially lower fees payable to the Trustee-Manager as compared to other trustee-managers which charges fees on different basis.
 In addition, there are no acquisition or divestment fees.
 The lower fee that stems from the internalised structure of the Trustee-Manager results in cost savings for NetLink NBN Trust.

 - There is stability and continuity in the management of NetLink NBN Trust.
 While the BTA and the Trust Deed provide mechanism for the removal of the Trustee-Manager, such removal is unlikely to occur as the interests of the Trustee-Manager and the Unitholders are aligned, and the Directors of the Trustee-Manager are directly elected by the Unitholders.

 In addition, pursuant to Infocomm Media Development Authority's (“IMDA”) requirements, the Trust Deed provides that no appointment or removal of the Trustee-Manager shall be effective unless:

 - IMDA has approved such appointment or removal; and

 - such appointment or removal is not contrary to the control and ownership restrictions under the licence held by the Trustee-Manager to provide facilities-based operations.

 The Trust does not have a Sponsor.
 Further, the Trustee-Manager does not hold any Units in the Trust, and so does not have a blocking stake in the event of a takeover.
-However, the prior approval of IMDA is required for any amalgamation, reconstruction or change to the trust structure of NetLink NBN Trust and its subsidiaries.
+However, the prior approval of IMDA is required for any amalgamation, reconstruction or change to the trust structure of NetLink.